cjunks94/python-blender-ai-modeling/README.md

 # Python Blender AI Modeling

-A desktop application for creating and manipulating 3D models using Blender programmatically with AI integration.
+A modern web application for creating and manipulating 3D models using Blender programmatically with AI integration.

 ## Overview